gloignon/spaghett/README.md

 spaghett is a simple python tool to extract surprisal-based features from text
 * Works with AR and masked-token models from Hugging Face
 * Extracts surprisal, entropy and the next predicted word with the highest probability (i.e. what the LLM computed would be the continuation)
-* Works sentence by sentence only (for now), but you can provide a common context file to for semantic continuity
+* Works sentence by sentence only (for now), but you can provide a common context file for semantic continuity, it will be prepended to each sentence's context window.
+* Choice of greedy algorithm or beam search to identify the most probable next word (will assemble next subtokens to reconstitute the word).
 * Minimalism over performance: simple loops used in place of batching, no CUDA, nothing fancy
 * Should not mess up accented characters
 * Should remain robust to LLM choice, as long as it is AR (GPT-style) or masked token.